Mikejo5000/vsts-docs-pr/docs/work/kanban/kanban-overview.md

 ## Try this next

-Take these tools for a test run by [creating an account on VSTS for free](../../accounts/create-account-msa-or-work-student.md).
+Take these tools for a test run by [creating an organization on Azure Codex for free](../../accounts/create-account-msa-or-work-student.md).
 From there, you're ready to add items to your Kanban board and customize it.

 > [!div class="nextstepaction"]
 > [Kanban quickstart](kanban-quickstart.md)